What is a Thigh Lift?

-A thigh lift, offered at our Nashville, Tennessee plastic surgery office, improves the appearance of a person’s legs by removing excess fat, tissue, and skin from the inner and outer thighs.
-Also referred to as thighplasty, thigh lift surgery is often performed following extreme weight loss.
-A thigh lift is one of many post-bariatric cosmetic surgery procedures available at The Plastic Surgery Center of Nashville.
-A thigh lift may be directed at the medial thighs, called a medial thigh lift, or at the medial and lateral thighs, called a circumferential thigh lift.
-The circumferential thigh lift requires longer incisions, longer surgery time, and a longer recovery.
+A thigh lift improves the appearance of a person’s legs by removing excess fat, tissue, and skin from the inner and outer thighs.
+Also referred to as thighplasty, surgery is often performed following extreme weight loss and is one of many post-bariatric cosmetic surgery procedures available at The Plastic Surgery Center of Nashville.
+A thigh lift may be directed at the medial thighs or the medial and lateral thighs, called a circumferential thigh lift.

 A thigh lift is performed under general anesthesia and usually requires two to four hours to complete.

 While we take great care in performing thigh lifts and monitoring your post-surgery progress at our Nashville, Tennessee plastic surgery office, complications are possible, though rare.
-Infection can be treated with drainage and antibiotics, but will prolong your hospital stay.
+Infection can be treated with drainage and antibiotics but will prolong your hospital stay.
 Slow or impeded healing resulting in larger scars may necessitate a second operation.
-Smokers are advised to stop smoking as it may increase the risk of complications and delay the healing process after thigh lift surgery.
+Smokers are advised to stop smoking as it may increase the risk of complications and delay the healing process.

 If you’d like to learn more about thigh lift surgery, contact our Nashville, Tennessee plastic surgery office.